kubernetes/steering/CONTRIBUTING.md

 Create a PR.
 Discuss at length and have decisions ratified by the larger group.
 Ensure there is live discussion by a quorum of members.

+# Non-members

+- Open an issue in this repo and follow up an email to steering@kubernetes.io.
+We do watch the repo but this gives us a better heads up to prepare in case we need to find or ask for more information.
+- If you need guidance (example: SIG Chairs, funding*) or have a governance discussion topic, please join us at our monthly public meeting!
+By joining the mailing list, you'll also get the calendar invite.
+Check our [README] to get the info, too.
+  - In order for us to best serve you, please email us steering@kubernetes.io with the topic you'd like to address, supporting documentation and context, the solution you are seeking (if known) and what month you'd like to visit.
+- To communicate sensitive items with the steering committee privately, send an email to steering-private@kubernetes.io.

+*all funding inquires should start here -> https://github.com/kubernetes/funding

+[README]: ./README.md